 Every year Keggfarms distributes about 14 million birds to 800,000 farmers located in some of the remotest parts of the country.
 The most credible aspect of this operation is that this chain supports a commodity serving the poorest in a financially sustainable manner without the support of any external agency.
 The scale of operations is large and requires good coordination to ensure continuous supply all year round.
 The key to its viability is of course the inter-dependence of agents within the chain.
 Each link depends on the other and it is in the interest of all to ensure the viability of others in the chain.
-In addition to the households at the end of the chain who rear Kuroiler, the chain provides livelihood opportunities to a large number of entrepreneurs namely suppliers/dealers, mother unit owners and pheriwallahs.
+In addition to the households at the end of the chain who rear Kuroiler, the chain provides livelihood opportunities to a large number of entrepreneurs namely suppliers/dealers, Mother Unit owners and pheriwallas.
 Most of the pheriwallas, for example, are landless and were earlier unemployed or worked as farm and non-farm labourers prior to entering this occupation.
 Given below is a description of the agents involved in the Kuroiler value chain and the functions they perform.

-- Hatchery/Company: Key functions are to conduct research for developing birds with desired traits, production of day old chicks (DOCs) and their supply to the dealers. - Field respresentatives: These are employees of Keggfarms responsible for performing a number of functions to develop and sustain the market for Kuroiler at the field level.
+- HatcherylCompany: Key functions are to conduct research for developing birds with desired traits, production of day old chicks and their supply to the dealers. - Field representatives: These are employees of Keggfarms responsible for performing a number of functions to develop and sustain the market for Kuroiler

+- at the field level.
 Their tasks include (i) identification, monitoring and coaching of suppliers/dealers, (ii) overseeing the entire chain and (ii) providing advice and assistance as per demand and need.
-They are indeed fully responsible for coordinating safe transportation and timely delivery of the day-old-chicks. - Supplier/dealers: They are involved in scouting potential entrepreneurs to set-up mother units and coach the existing mother units to produce quality chicks (2-4 weeks old).
-In addition, (i) they manage demand and supply at the MU level by keeping track of the demand and ensuring supply of DOCs via the Keggfarms' field representatives, (ii) stock and maintain cold chain for the vaccines and its timely dispersal to Mother units, and (iii) stock poultry feed and medicines.
+They are indeed fully responsible for coordinating safe transportation and timely delivery of the day-old-chicks. - Supplier/dealers: They are involved in scouting potential entrepreneurs to set-up Mother Units and coach the existing Mother Units to produce quality chicks (2-4 weeks old).
+In addition, (i) they manage demand and supply at the Mother Unit level by keeping track of the demand and ensuring supply of day old chicks via the Keggfarm's field representatives, (ii) stock and maintain cold chain for the vaccines and its timely dispersal to Mother Units, and (iii) stock poultry feed and medicines.
 The pheriwallas approach them for basic poultry medicines like coccidiostats and de-wormers.
 Finally, if there are issues with health and mortality of chicks at the farmer level, the pheriwallas rely on the suppliers/dealers to obtain necessary advice.
-In general, the suppliers/dealers are in close contact with the relevant field representatives and where relevant they provide assistance in executing their tasks.

-- Mother Units: The Mother Units purchase DOC and rear them for an initial period of two to four weeks before selling to pheriwallas for further sale.
+In general, the suppliers/dealers are in close contact with the relevant field representatives and where relevant they provide assistance in executing their tasks. - Mother Units: The Mother Units purchase day old chicks and rear them for an initial period of two to four weeks before selling to pheriwallas for further sale.
 This is a critical period for the birds when it is very important to vaccinate the birds to reduce mortality further down the chain.
-In principle, F1 and LaSota vaccination is provided respectively on day 6-7 and 4th week. - Pheriwallas: Pheriwallas purchase the birds from the Mother Units and sell them to the farmer households.
+In principle, F1 and LaSota vaccination13 is provided respectively on day 6-7 and 4th week. - Pheriwallas: Pheriwallas purchase the birds from the Mother Units and sell them to the farmer households.
 They are the sole agents in the chain with direct contact with the farm households.
-They provide input to the farmers based on information they receives from various sources.
-A pheriwalla is not obliged to buy from one particular mother unit. - Farmer Households: Farmers purchase birds from the pheriwallas/mother units and rear them for consumption of eggs and meat within the household or sale to other farmers or the local market.
+They provide input to the farmers based on information they receive from various sources.
+A pheriwalla is not obliged to buy from one particular Mother Unit. - Farmer Households: Farmers purchase birds from the pheriwallas/Mother Units and rear them for consumption of eggs and meat within the household or sale to other farmers or the local market.